MitreSploit/The-Sacred-Tax-Exemption/C Sharp Helper/Syntax Guide Notes/Level 9 - Decision Making/Level 9.2 The Conditional Operator.md

 ```

 This is accomplished by placing the [`condition`], followed by `?`  then [`What happens if true`], followed by `:`, then [`What happens if false`]
-- Be cautious using these to make sure your code is understanable.
+- Be cautious using these to make sure your code is understandable.

+# Challenge